nicole-sb/erdos-project-2022--atari-HEAD/README.md

 **Solution:** Team Apollo created a model that utilizes a player’s gaze positions and information from video game frames to predict their actions before they are made.
 This information on human decision-making can be used to create a more adaptable and dynamic video game experience to increase player engagement.

 **Stakeholders:** Our stakeholders can be divided into two categories.
 A primary stakeholder that is directly affected by our model are game developers.
 Secondary stakeholders that would have an interest in our model are hardware and software companies for eye-trackers and virtual reality, and gamers.

+# Modeling Method
+A multi-layer perceptron (MLP) was trained using 80% of data extracted from each frame during a high-score 2-hour playthrough of Ms. Pac-Man from the Atari Human Eye-Tracking and Demonstration dataset.
+The trained MLP was then tested with the remaining 20% of the data.
+The model yielded an accuracy of 73% on the test data.
+This process can be found in the `Data_prediction` folder of this repository.

+# In this repository
+The `Data_handling` folder includes a notebook that walks through some feature extraction for the game play images we use in this project, as well as some supplementary files for this notebook.

+The `Data_prediction` folder includes a notebook that walks through our modeling process (explained above in the Modeling Method section), as well as some supplementary files for this notebook.

+`final_data/ms_pacman/highscore/frames` includes all the game play images used in this project, sourced from the original dataset (Zhang et al.).

+The code for our Streamlit app can be found under `utils/run_app.py.`

+# Appendix
+**Citations:**

+Ruohan Zhang, Calen Walshe, Zhuode Liu, Lin Guan, Karl S. Muller, Jake A. Whritner, Luxin Zhang, Mary Hayhoe, & Dana Ballard.
+(2019).
+Atari-HEAD: Atari Human Eye-Tracking and Demonstration Dataset (Version 4) [Data set].
+Zenodo. https://doi.org/10.5281/zenodo.3451402